synera-ai/nextchat-local/docs/cloudflare-pages-en.md

 # Cloudflare Pages Deployment Guide

-## How to create a new project
+## How to Create a New Project

-Fork this project on GitHub, then log in to dash.cloudflare.com and go to Pages.
+Fork this project on Github, then log in to dash.cloudflare.com and go to Pages.

 1. Click "Create a project".
-2. Choose "Connect to Git".
+2. Select "Connect to Git".
 3. Connect Cloudflare Pages to your GitHub account.
-4. Select the forked project.
+4. Select the project you forked.
 5. Click "Begin setup".
-6. For "Project name" and "Production branch", use the default values or change them as needed.
+6. For "Project name" and "Production branch", you can use the default values or change them as needed.
-7. In "Build Settings", choose the "Framework presets" option and select "Next.js".
+7. In "Build Settings", select the "Framework presets" option and select "Next.js".
-8. Do not use the default "Build command" due to a node:buffer bug.
-Instead, use the following command:
+8. Due to the node:buffer bug, don't use the default "Build command" for now.
+Please use the following command:
    ```
    npx @cloudflare/next-on-pages --experimental-minify
    ```
-9. For "Build output directory", use the default value and do not modify it.
+9. For "Build output directory", use the default value and don't modify it.
-10. Do not modify "Root Directory".
+10. Don't modify "Root Directory".
-11. For "Environment variables", click ">" and then "Add variable".
+11. For "Environment variables", click ">" then click "Add variable".
 Fill in the following information:

     - `NODE_VERSION=20.1`
     - `NEXT_TELEMETRY_DISABLE=1`